johandahlberg/PiperWorkshop/tutorial.md

 Note that it does not matter in which order you add the functions.
 It is the input chain of input and output files that matter, Queue handles the rest.

 **Piper** <br/>
 Piper is build on top of Queue, and is basically a extension of Queue which allows Queue to be run on Uppmax.
-Futhermore it contains a number of predefined workflows, for example for exome resequencing, which are simple to deploy provided that your data has been generated by the SNP&SEQ Technology platform.
+Furthermore it contains a number of predefined workflows, for example for exome resequencing, which are simple to deploy provided that your data has been generated by the SNP&SEQ Technology platform.

 Advantages of using Piper:
 * Simplifies process of deploying Queue on Uppmax
-* Has predifined workflows for many common NGS applications (WGS, exome, RNA read counts and differential expression)
+* Has predefined workflows for many common NGS applications (WGS, exome, RNA read counts and differential expression)
-* Has predifined build blocks for running some common NGS tasks such as aligments, variant calling, etc.
+* Has predefined build blocks for running some common NGS tasks such as alignments, variant calling, etc.

 Writing your first queue script
 -------------------------------

-Start by getting Piper and installing from github:
+Start by getting Piper and installing from Github:

     git clone https://github.com/johandahlberg/piper.git
     cd piper